henryckho/SwitcheoCompetition/README.md

 # SwitcheoCompetition

-## Deployment
-This app is deployed onto https://henryckho.github.io/SwitcheoCompetition and is deployed using github pages
+This app can be viewed at https://henryckho.github.io/SwitcheoCompetition
 ## Background
 Switcheo has scheduled maintenance once in a while and when they have scheduled maintenance, people can't access their contract wallet.